top of page

 The noun 'defection' has its origins in the Latin word 'defectio,' which is derived from the verb 'deficere.'
 In Latin, 'de' means 'away' or 'off,' and 'ficere' comes from 'facere,' meaning 'to do' or 'to make.'
 Therefore, the etymology of 'defection' carries the idea of 'doing away with' or 'abandoning' one's previous allegiance or loyalty.
 This etymological connection underscores the act of renouncing support to a particular group, organization, country, or cause, which is the core meaning of 'defection' in contemporary usage.
 The word has preserved its historical roots in Latin, reflecting the idea of departure or abandonment from a previous affiliation.

-Quiz: Find the meaning of the noun defection:
+Find the correct meaning of the noun defection:

 Try Again!